Larrikinau/overseerr-content-filtering/README_CONTENT_FILTERING.md

 ### How Content Filtering Works

-This fork uses **dual-layer filtering architecture** to ensure reliable content management across all age rating categories.
+This fork uses **dual-layer filtering architecture** that I designed to ensure reliable content management across all age rating categories.

 **📖 For detailed technical explanation:** See [TECHNICAL_IMPLEMENTATION.md](TECHNICAL_IMPLEMENTATION.md)